Heart failure - overview

 - Your heart muscle is stiff and does not fill up with blood easily even though pumping power is normal.
 This is called diastolic heart failure, or heart failure with a preserved ejection fraction (HFpEF).

 As the heart's pumping becomes less effective, blood may back up in other areas of the body.
 Fluid may build up in the lungs, liver, gastrointestinal tract, and the arms and legs.
 This is called congestive heart failure or, more simply, just heart failure.

 The most common causes of heart failure are:

-- Coronary artery disease (CAD), a narrowing of the small blood vessels that supply blood and oxygen to the heart.
+- Coronary artery disease (CAD), a narrowing or blockage of the small blood vessels that supply blood and oxygen to the heart.
 This can weaken the heart muscle over time or suddenly.

 - High blood pressure that is not well controlled, leading to problems with stiffness, or eventually leading to muscle weakening.